csparkresearch/csparkresearch.github.io/_posts/2019-03-02-pick-and-place.md

 ## Reflow Process

 ![](/assets/blog/pnp/oven.jpg){:class="ui image floated medium lightbox" }

+The reflow process involves heating the entire board to a certain controlled temperature at which all the solder paste melts, and joins each component's pins to the corresponding pads.
+The components are not damaged because they are rated to survive these high temperatures ( 270 degrees typically)

+If the solder paste was applied accurately via the stencil, and the pick and place machine did not make any offset errors, the entire board is ready to use after the reflow process.
+Occassionally the machine may make mistakes with a component or two, and this is rectified after visual inspection.

 The reflow oven can either be of a fixed type, or a conveyor type.
 The reflow process involves a series of different temperatures set in a certain order known as the temperature profile.